DonateLife New South Wales

 Elena Cavazzoni is a staff specialist working at the Children’s Hospital at Westmead, Sydney.
 She completed her medical degree and PhD at the University of Sheffield, and trained as a paediatrician in London.
 In 2005 she moved to Brisbane where she began her training in paediatric critical care and in 2010 she became a fellow of the College of Intensive Care Medicine (CICM).

 Her interests are in palliative care, organ and tissue donation, transfusion medicine and neurocritical care.
 She helped create “Paediatric BASIC” a course designed Paediatric ICU registrars and is an instructor and facilitator for Advanced Paediatric Life Support (APLS) and the University of Sydney’s Diploma of Child Health.
-In her spare time she enjoys spending time with her two year old daughter, ocean swims, cycling and yoga.
+In her spare time she enjoys spending time with her daughters, ocean swims, cycling and yoga.

 State Medical Director - Associate Professor Michael O'Leary MD FRCA FCICM